jpalgon/Draft_Scouting/README.md

 ## Modeling

-Knowing that not all athletic testing results are the same across positions and body types.
-I did feature engineering to create 3 scores (speed, cone agility, and shuttle agility) that factors weight into the 40 yard dash, 3 cone drill, and shuttle run.
-The speed score was created by Bill Barnwell in 2008.
-Since shuttle run times were on a similar scale to the 40 yard dash I just replaced the 40 yard dash time of his equation with the shuttle run times.
-3 cone drill was slightly larger so I slightly tinkered with the formula to try and put 3 cone drill on the same scale as the 40 year dash and shuttle run.

 For my modeling I separated my numeric columns from my categorical columns.
 On my categorical columns, I OneHotEncoded them.
 On my numerical columns, I used a simple imputer to handle the NaNs and impute 0 as any NaN should be 0 anyway based on how I scraped my data.
 Additionally, I used a StandardScaler on the numerical data.

 I ran 7 different models: